takahm6/RepData_PeerAssessment1/PA1_template.md

 num.NA <- nrow(activity) - nrow(no.NA.activity)
 ```

-There are 'r num.NA' rows with NA values.
+There are 2304 rows with NA values.

 **Substituting values for NAs**